ppy/osu-wiki/news/2023/2023-02-10-osumonthly-7.md

 ### Notable osu!mania plays of the month

-Unfortunately the monthly team did not see any mania plays worth mentioning this month, but if you believe this is incorrect feel free to reach out to us either via the osu!dev Discord server or reach out directly to ::RandomeLoL::{ user=7080063 } and [kadoen](https://osu.ppy.sh/users/12780575) who are in charge of this section.
+Unfortunately the monthly team did not see any mania plays worth mentioning this month, but if you believe this is incorrect feel free to reach out to us either via the osu!dev Discord server or reach out directly to ::RandomeLoL::{ user=7080063 } and ::kadoen::{ user=12780575 } who are in charge of this section.

 ## Mapping recap